wdcrumpler/KC-Broadband-Checker/README.md

 # KC-Broadband-Checker
-A project to analyze broadband availability, speeds, and pricing across the Kansas City metro
+A project to analyze broadband availability, speeds, and pricing across the Kansas City metro.

+[Currently Obsolete]